mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 I told you yesterday, if you do zazen, first you have to do zazen while making arrangement of circumstances, the sensory world, and your *body* and *breath*. *[He taps on the blackboard for emphasis on body and breath.]* And then that’s where life leads you to connect very powerfully to the *center* of life that is total personality.
 That’s why if you do this, very naturally you can experience something.

 But at that time, the point is, you have to do zazen with *mind*.
 That mind is characterized by attachment: attachment to one-sided, extreme ideas.
 If you experience something good, mind immediately attaches to it.
-If you don’t experience anything, mind really wants to attach to a certain highness of spirit, which you will not yet experience.
+If you don’t experience anything, mind really wants to attach to a certain highness of spirit which you will not yet experience.
 So you’re really greedy; that is also attachment.
 If you experience something wrong, you really want to escape from it; that is also attachment.
 So, mind is characterized by strong attachment.

 That’s why there is the most important thing, which is called regulation of mind.
 You have to do zazen with body and also mind.
 That mind must be [egolessness](glossary#egolessness). *[He pronounces ego-less-ness phonetically and writes it on the board.]* That egolessness is something you can manifest through throwing away yourself into zazen, or giving away yourself to zazen, offering *you* to zazen.
 That is called samadhi. *[He writes it on the board.]* By the help of samadhi, you can really practice egolessness.